-&lt;sup>86 Rev. Rul.
+101 Rev. Rul.
 55-163, 1955-1 C.B.
 674.

-bear to non-U.S. assets and therefore determine what portion of the deductions are usable) and by charitable donations.
+The gross estate is reduced by various deductions relating to property within the U.S. (all assets have to be disclosed on the estate tax return to determine what ratio U.S. assets bear to non-U.S. assets and therefore determine what portion of the deductions are usable) and by charitable donations.
 Recourse mortgages, that do not reduce the value of real property for estate taxation of nonresident aliens, are deductions against the gross estate, but are subject to the above apportionment and therefore not fully deductible.

 Assets passing to the surviving spouse are deductible under the principles of Code Section 2056 (marital deduction).
-This ordinarily means that the deduction is allowed if the surviving spouse is a U.S. citizen or if transfer to the surviving spouse is through a ODOT.
+This ordinarily means that the deduction is allowed if the surviving spouse is a U.S. citizen or if transfer to the surviving spouse is through a QDOT.
 The deductions are allowed only if the estate tax return is filed.

-Some simple advance planning can eliminate or reduce the U.S. estate tax obligations of nonresident aliens.
-For example, U.S. real estate should be owned through a foreign corporation (it is ok to interpose an LLC that is a disregarded entity to make it easier to eventually sell the real estate).
+Advance planning can eliminate or reduce the U.S. estate tax obligations of nonresident aliens.
+For example, U.S. real estate should be owned through a foreign corporation (it is OK to interpose an LLC that is a disregarded entity to make it easier to eventually sell the real estate).
 This effectively converts U.S. real property into non-U.S. intangible asset.
 It may, sometimes, be beneficial to pay an income tax today on the transfer of the real estate to a foreign corporation (usually treated as a sale) to avoid the estate tax in the future.

-Real estate may also be encumbered by a non-recourse mortgage to reduce its value for estate tax purposes.
+Real estate may also be encumbered by a nonrecourse mortgage to reduce its value for estate tax purposes.